 |Kim Hock Guan bak kwa prices||Price per kg|

-Their bestsellers are Traditional BBQ Sliced Pork and Spicy Sliced Pork and they take pride in not using minced meat.
-They only use sliced lean meat of pork hind.
-Their bak kwa don’t contain artificial preservatives, colouring and flavouring.
+Its bestsellers are Traditional BBQ Sliced Pork and Spicy Sliced Pork.
+The quality of the meat is its source of pride, using only sliced lean pork hind meat, and never minced meat.
+Their bak kwa also doesn’t contain artificial preservatives, colouring and flavouring.

 Kim Hock Guan bak kwa outlets: 150 South Bridge Road #01-02 Fook Hai Building, 180 Bencoolen Street #01-25 The Bencoolen

 Tel: 9135 9952

 Make the most of your food expenditure this CNY.
 Here are 3 great credit cards for foodies: